jasonyu3012/galleryguide/backend/setup.md

     Typical and standard names are venv and env.

-3. Before installing any packages or application, you must activate your venv using:
+3. Before installing any packages or applications, you must activate your venv using:

     `source <name_of_folder>/bin/activate`